 Health Authorities (HAs) currently require Sponsors to provide regulatory dossiers in various formats.
 The International Conference of Harmonization (ICH) brings together the Regulatory Authorities of the European Union (EU), Japan and the United States (US) and experts from the pharmaceutical industry in the three regions to discuss scientific and technical aspects of product registration.
 The purpose is to make recommendations on ways to achieve greater harmonization in the interpretation and application of technical guidelines and requirements for product registration in order to reduce or obviate the need to duplicate the testing carried out during the research and development of new medicines.

 The ICH Common Technical Document (CTD) provides a common format for marketing authorization submissions in all ICH markets, and use of this format is now mandatory.
-The Electronic Common Technical Document (eCTD) is a regulatory electronic submission standard developed by ICH that is being adopted by HAs not only in the US, EU, Japan, but also in many other countries.
+The Electronic Common Technical Document (eCTD) is a regulatory electronic submission standard developed by ICH that is being adopted by HAs not only in the United States, European Union, Canada, Japan, but also in many other countries.
 The eCTD builds on the ICH CTD harmonization and standardizes the structure, format and content of ICH CTD submissions electronically.
 Benefits to HAs and Sponsors include reduction in document storage, ease of navigation, document re-use without resubmission of data, and clarity around document status.

 HAs in the ICH regions have invested significant time and effort, and indicated their commitment to implementation of eCTD.
 In addition, HAs in the ICH regions, as well as other markets, are moving toward a fully electronic submission environment, and many are initiating other electronic submission initiatives to support this move (eg, HA Electronic Submission Gateways, HA Electronic Application Forms, and mutually recognized technical validations).